hanabi/hanabi.github.io/README.md

 * In the following screenshot, nmego has a negative 1 clue on his chop so he should play his slot 1 card immediately.
 The chop card can be either yellow 2, yellow 3, yellow 4, but not yellow 5 (since Zamiel has it).

 ![Focus Inversion](focus_inversion.png)

+### Burning (End-Game Stalling) & Same-Suit Principle

+* In the *End-Game*, often times there are still a lot of cards yet to be played.
+Thus, you need to be very careful when discarding, since by drawing a card you can make the game end before everyone has a chance to play all of the cards.
+* If there are enough of clues available, you can choose to stall, by giving a low-value (or even a completely useless) clue.
+This is referred to as *Burning* a clue.
+* The best way to give a useless clue is to reclue cards which are already known to be playable.
+* Give a *Burn Clue* if:
+  * There is a possibility that the game can be completed without anyone discarding from now on.
+  * You have two or more useful cards in your hand, and you want to follow *Team Distribution Principle*.
+* Do not give a *Burn Clue* if:
+  * The end-game has not started yet (see the *End-Game Threshold*).
+  * You know that someone else will have to discard in the future.
+  * There is only one more useful card in the deck and all of the useful cards in your hand are of the same suit as that card.
+This is known as *Same-Suit Principle*.
+For example:
+    * You have two cards clued in your hand that you know to be yellow 3 and yellow 5.
+    * The only useful cards left in the deck are two yellow 2's.
+    * Here, there is no reason for you to stall, since the yellow 3 will NOT be played sooner if you stall.

+### Distribution Clues

+* In the *End-Game*, it can sometimes be useful to clue a card that has already been clued in someone else's hand.
+This violates *Good Touch Principle*, but being in the *End-Game* changes the strategy.
+* When a player has many playable cards, there is the risk that they will not be able to play all cards before the end of the game.
+Thus, it makes sense to spend a clue in order to relieve them from some of the card-playing burden.
+This distribute the plays more evenly throughout the team and is called a *Distribution Clue*, in order to better satisfy *Team Distribution Principle*.

 <br />